Insights into the physics of neutron star interiors from pulsar glitches: Dynamical constraints from spin-up observations

 \subsection{Constraint on the moment of inertia of the passive component}

-By using a three-component model of the kind in \eqref{eq:3c} and its particular solution given in \citep{pizzochero+2020}, \citet{souriechamel2020} proposed a way to constrain the moment of inertia fraction $x_1$ of the passive component from the observation of an overshoot in the angular velocity residue.
-This result has been generalized in \citep{montoli+2020}, where the constraint is derived directly from the full solution to the problem including entrainment corrections.
+By using a particular, simplified, solution of the three-component system in \eqref{eq:3c} derived in \cite{pizzochero+2020}, \citet{souriechamel2020} proposed a formula to constrain the moment of inertia fraction $x_1$ of the passive component from the observation of an overshoot in the angular velocity residue.
+This result turns out to be quite robust, as it can be derived directly from the general solution of \eqref{eq:3c}, including explicit entrainment couplings~\cite{montolimagistrelli+2020}.

 We have seen that an overshoot is likely to occur when $b_1 < b_2$.
-By expanding the value of $\Delta \Omega_{\rm over}$ in the limit $b_1 \ll b_2$, it is possible to show that
+By expanding the value of $\Delta \Omega_{\rm over}$ in the limit $b_1 \ll b_2$, it is possible to show that~\cite{souriechamel2020,montolimagistrelli+2020}